What is Acupuncture?

 Is Acupuncture Safe?

-Absolutely if it is practiced by a qualified, competent practitioner.
-Having practiced acupuncture for 12 years, I have found that the worst that happens is mild to moderate bruising in some patients and sometimes a lasting sensation where the needle had been for up to a day afterward.
+Absolutely, if it is practised by a qualified, competent practitioner.
+Having practised this natural treatment for 19+ years, I have found that the worst that happens is mild bruising.
+Also, sometimes there is a lasting sensation where the needle had been for up to a day afterwards.
 The acupuncture needles we use are sterile and disposable so there is no risk of infection.

-Because the needles are not much thicker than a hair, there is very little sensation when they enter the skin, sometimes a teeny pin prick.
-As the needle reaches it’s destination you may feel a tingly sensation, electrical sensation or deep pressure sensation, but generally not much more than that and whatever sensation is felt usually subsides within a minute or two of the needle insertion.
-After that you may be aware the needle is there but not really feel much of anything from it.
+Because the needles are not much thicker than a strand of hair, there is not much sensation when they enter your skin.
+Sometimes people will feel a teeny pinprick.
+As the needle reaches its destination you may feel a tingly sensation, electrical sensation or deep pressure sensation.
+But generally not much more than that.
+And whatever sensation is felt usually subsides within a minute or two of the needle insertion.
+After that, you may be aware that the needle is there but not really feel much of anything from it.